kaliatech/website-kaliatech/content/blogposts/2020/20200521-gentleman-in-moscow.md

 ---
 title: A Gentleman in Moscow
 createdAt: 2020-05-21
-description: 'Book reviews and favorite quotes.'
+description: 'Book recommendations and a few passages.'
 category: quotes

 ---